cebel/pyhgnc/docs/source/installation.rst

 During the updating process PyHGNC will download HGNC and HCOP files from the `EBI ftp server <ftp://ftp.ebi.ac.uk/pub/databases/genenames>`_.

-Download files will take no space on your disk after the update process.
+Downloaded files will take no space on your disk after the update process.

-To update execute the following command in the shell
+To update from command line or terminal:

 .. code-block:: sh

     pyhgnc update

-More options are available with `pyhgnc update --help`
+Update options are available aswell, type `pyhgnc update --help` to get a full list with descriptions.

-Second option in your Python shell is ...
+To update from Python shell:

 .. code-block:: python